 - I can clean, bend over and pick things up off the floor, and generally do what I need to do on a daily basis

-- I can go hiking and disappear into the woods for hours (a favorite pastime!) with no SI joint pain!
+- I can go hiking for hours with no pain at all

 The thing to remember about SI joint dysfunction is that it involves a sprain to the ligaments that are meant to hold the SI joint in place:

 This is similar to other injuries which involve sprains of the ligaments, such as ankle sprains.